How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 Fact is, not everyone learns the same and each has its pros and cons.

-Classroom freight broker training courses are perfect for anyone who likes to learn from a teacher, however, classroom training can be more costly, can require travel, and lack scheduling flexibility.
+Classroom broker training courses are perfect for anyone who likes to learn from a teacher, however, classroom training can be more costly, can require travel, and lack scheduling flexibility.
 Sometimes referred to as a freight broker school.

-Online freight broker training can be done online, at your own pace, and is usually the least expensive training option.
+Online broker training can be done online, at your own pace, and is usually the least expensive training option.
 A great example of this is an online freight broker course.

 Before deciding which is the best for you, take a deeper dive and look at the pros and cons of all of them.